James Dundas-Grant: Surgical career

 Dundas-Grant had a lifelong passion for music and was surgeon to the Royal Academy of Music and aural surgeon to the Royal Society of Musicians.
 A favourite pastime was conducting an orchestra which he had formed.

 In 1917 he was made director of the aural clinics of the Ministry of Pensions and was appointed senior consultant to the ministry.

 Honours and awards

 Dundas-Grant was a vice-president of the Royal Institution, president of the Section of Laryngology of the Royal Society of Medicine, president of the Section of Laryngology and Otology of the British Medical Association and president of the Hunterian Society.
 He was made an honorary member of specialist societies in France, Belgium, Germany and the United States.
 He was made a Knight Commander of the Order of the British Empire (KBE) in the 1920 Birthday Honours.

 Family

 He married Helen Frith in 1890.
-They had two sons.
+They had two sons: Bramwell Dundas-Grant and Royal Navy Commander James Harold Dundas-Grant.
+The latter was an attender of the Inklings, the informal Oxonian literary discussion group associated with C.S.
+Lewis and J.R.R.
+Tolkien.